loathers/ChIT/docs/README.md

   - Default: true

 - chit.display.popovers: If true, show popovers with a little extra detail instead of using html title text for some things.
-Will eventually default to true.
+Might switch back to defaulting to false if issues are found.

-  - Default: false
+  - Default: true

 # Credits